PedroDias-Dev/PedroDias-Dev/README.md

 - :mortar_board: Software Dev Technical Degree in SENAI.

+- :mortar_board: Currently graduating in Software Development and Analysis in IFSP.

 - :books: My hobbies are music production, programming (of course) and gaming!

 ### Main Languages and Tools: